Just5KY/homey/README.md

 - Docker for Windows
 - GNU/Linux

+Docker for Mac should work with minimal modifications but has not been tested.
 Running without Docker on Windows is not currently supported.
-For GNU/Linux ARM should work fine, but only x86_64 has been tested.

 ### Docker
 1. Create a directory for config files: `mkdir ~/homey-data`